AkaakuHub/LyricsExtractor/README.md

     Install extensions.
   </li>
   <li>
     Open the page you want and press the extract button when the page finishes loading.
-(You will be notified when loading is complete.)
   </li>
   <li>
     The lyrics will appear in the new tab.